Mitsotakis back as Greek premier after election landslide

 The gamble paid off, with his New Democracy party consolidating its win from the May 21 vote, while its nearest rival, the left-wing Syriza party of former premier Alexis Tsipras, saw a loss of tens of thousands of voters compared to just a month ago.

-Tsipras, acknowledging a "serious political defeat", said he was leaving his political fate to the "judgment" of Syriza members.
+Tsipras, acknowledging a "serious political defeat", said he was leaving his political fate to the "judgement" of Syriza members.

 For many Greeks, Tsipras is the prime minister who nearly crashed Greece out of the euro, and who reneged on a vow of abolishing austerity to sign the country on to more painful bailout terms.

-To the dismay of centrists, the strong swing to the right was also accompanied by the return of the far right into parliament.
+To the dismay of centrists, Sunday's strong swing to the right was also accompanied by the return of the far right into parliament.

-"Fascists will enter parliament... this constitutes a completely toxic environment," senior Syriza leader Costas Zachariadis told Skai TV.
+Spartiates (Spartans), which is endorsed by the jailed former spokesman of the neo-Nazi party Golden Dawn, will debut in parliament after crossing the three-percent threshold.

+Spartiates and another two small nationalist parties with anti-migration policies garnered between them nearly 13 percent of the vote.

 New cabinet

-Mitsotakis's trusted troubleshooter George Gerapetritis is being tipped as foreign minister in the new government.
+Unveiling his new cabinet, Mitsotakis named his trusted troubleshooter George Gerapetritis Greece's next foreign minister.

-A professor of constitutional law, Gerapetritis was enlisted in March to deal with the train tragedy, as well as a wiretapping scandal that implicated the prime minister's office last year.

-The former foreign minister, Nikos Dendias, a political moderate, is expected to move to the defence ministry.
+Former foreign minister Nikos Dendias, a political moderate, moves to the defence ministry to oversee an ongoing rearmament programme that has antagonised terse neighbour Turkey.

-The new finance minister is touted to be Kostis Hatzidakis, a low-key veteran politician with past stints in the ministries of development, labour and transport.
+The new finance minister, Kostis Hatzidakis, is a low-key lawyer and former European Parliament lawmaker who was at the helm of the ministries of development, labour and transport.

-Mitsotakis, who first became prime minister in 2019, has vowed to make economic stability a feature of his new term.
+Mitsotakis, who first became prime minister in 2019, has not only vowed to make economic stability a feature of his new term.

-He promised not to raise taxes while creating more jobs in public healthcare after a shortage of nurses and doctors was painfully exposed during the pandemic.

 He had also championed a tough anti-immigration line, appealing to the conservative base in an electoral campaign in which the recent deadly sinking of an overcrowded trawler failed to garner a mention.